Services

 Cam’s current research focus is on how students can be made active in the feedback process and how teachers can best use formative assessment to map the next steps for student improvement.

-Feedback is regarded as one of the most powerful influences upon learning yet it's effects are highly variable.
+Feedback is regarded as one of the most powerful influences upon learning yet its effects are highly variable.
 This workshop draws upon research to explore ways that feedback can be made effective for students and sustainable for teachers.
 The workshop begins by examining prerequisites of effective feedback conditions before introducing a feedback cycle to foster student self-regulation.
 Practical examples of the application of effective feedback processes will be discussed.

-Developing Innovative Assessment in Challenging Times, Speaker Karen Clegg
+Developing Innovative Assessment in Challenging Times, speaker Karen Clegg

-Karen Clegg is Head of the Research Excellence Training Team, University of York (UK) and is responsible for the strategic development of the University's support and provision for postgraduate research students, research staff and PhD supervisors.
+Karen Clegg is Head of the Research Excellence Training Team, University of York (UK), and is responsible for the strategic development of the University's support and provision for postgraduate research students, research staff and PhD supervisors.

-Assessing Student Learning Online, Speaker Linda Nilson
+Assessing Student Learning Online, relatrice Linda Nilson

 After this workshop, you will be able to do the following in your online, remote, and duale courses: 1) assess your students’ achievement of your learning outcomes, both informally and formally, with an emphasis on outcomes that require thinking; and 2) help your students prepare for and learn from tests using online tools.
 You will learn how to apply general assessment guidelines, develop informal (ungraded) assessments, and compose good test questions, both objective and constructed response, that assess students’ thinking skills as well as their knowledge.